talitz/calculate/README.md

 1. If branch is X = 'master', do nothing.
 2. If branch is X != 'master', create 3 repositories (if they don't exist):
-   - 1 Local repository: 'auto-cli-local-X' for the purpose of saving the resulting artifacts.
+   - 1 Local repository: <b>'auto-cli-local-X'</b> for the purpose of saving the resulting artifacts.
-   - 1 Remote repository: 'auto-cli-jcentral-X', pointing to https://jcenter.bintray.com.
+   - 1 Remote repository: <b>'auto-cli-jcentral-X'</b>, pointing to https://jcenter.bintray.com.
-   - 1 Virtual repository: 'auto-cli-virtual-X' pointing to both 'auto-cli-local-X' and to 'auto-cli-jcentral-X', the CI server will use the URL for this repository.
+   - 1 Virtual repository: <b>'auto-cli-virtual-X'</b> pointing to both 'auto-cli-local-X' and to 'auto-cli-jcentral-X', the CI server will use the URL for this repository.
-3. Update the build's current repository: 'auto-cli-virtual-X' for fetching 3rd party dependencies and pushing the resulted feature branch artifacts.
+3. Update the build's current repository: <b>'auto-cli-virtual-X'</b> for fetching 3rd party dependencies and pushing the resulted feature branch artifacts.

 <img src="https://i.ibb.co/h8Gxp8L/Screen-Shot-2020-06-21-at-22-32-06.png" alt="alt text" width="380" height="250">